 Self-awareness – top sales performers know and understand how they come across to other people.

-Self-regulation – top sales performers know how to tune into their own emotions and adapt more readily to different situations.
+Self-regulation – the very best sales professionals know how to tune into their own emotions and adapt more readily to different situations.

 Motivation – top sales performers know how to motivate themselves.
 They are more productive, look for more opportunities and are more optimistic.

-Empathy – top sales performers know how to tune into their own emotions and adapt more readily to different situations.
+Empathy – successful sales people know how to tune into their own emotions and adapt more readily to different situations.